We'll be in touch the same business day with some great options.

 To best manage the process of finding a psychologist, break it down into bite-size, manageable steps:

-- Make a list of qualities and experience the psychologist you are seeking should possess
+Make a list of qualities and experiences the psychologist you are seeking should possess

 The most important step is deciding to get help at all.
 A 2014 study from the Australian Institute of Health and Welfare found that more than 50 per cent of people who have mental health issues or illnesses do not seek help.